inputsh/notes/00_books.md

 ## Books I'm planning on reading

+* `Carl Sagan, Ann Druyan`  The Varieties of Scientific Experience: A Personal View of the Search for God
 * `Andrew Hodges` Alan Turing: The Enigma
 * `Jim Whitehurst` The Open Organization: Igniting Passion and Performance
 * `Ray Kurzweil` How to Create a Mind